 - Pleasure/Tourism- The purpose of your planned travel is recreational in nature, including tourism, vacation (holiday), amusement, visits with friends or relatives, rest, medical treatment; activities of a fraternal, social, or service nature; and participation by amateurs, who will receive no remuneration, in musical, sports and similar events or contests.

 - Transit- If you are traveling through the United States.

-AND if entering the U.S. by air or sea must be:
+AND if entering the United States by air or sea must:

-If entering the U.S. by land from Canada or Mexico, the documentary requirements are the same, except there is no requirement for round-trip tickets and signatory carriers.
-You must satisfy the inspecting officer that you have funds to support yourself during your stay and to depart the U.S.
+If entering the United States by land from Canada or Mexico, the documentary requirements are the same, except there is no requirement for round-trip tickets and signatory carriers.
+You must satisfy the inspecting officer that you have funds to support yourself during your stay and to depart the United States.

 Electronic System for Travel Authorization (ESTA)